 Artist Stuart Loughridge demonstrates a pencil drawing with some pigment to create more value while using the white of the paper as the highlights.

-He starts out with the lay in gesture of the landscape with trees and hills from foreground to background with light lines.
-As he sketches he remembers the light source so that he can place his lights and shadows properly.
-After he has the information he needs sketched out he cleans up his lines with a kneaded eraser.
+He begins by laying out the landscape with trees and hills from foreground to background with light lines.
+As he sketches, he remembers the light source so that he can place his lights and shadows properly.
+After he has the information he needs sketched out, he cleans up his lines with a kneaded eraser.

 Now he will work from back to front and is more specific with the contours and topography that he layed in.
 He’s using a medium pressure on his pencil to sure up his lines.